mmartinezluis/hotel-booking/README.md

 * Users can select a city to see the list of hotels that include booked reservations.
 * Users can select a hotel to see the hotel's description and their booked reservations at that hotel.
 * For a given booked hotel, users can see their upcoming and/or previous reservations.
-* Users can see all of their booked reservations.
+* Users can see all of their reservations.
 (Achieved: May 22)
 * Users can write a review for past reservations; users can see their review for a given reservation.
 (Achieved: May 23)

 ## Getting Started